Well, hello there, my friend! Ready to take a peek at one of my favorite needlework helpers, CraftOptics glasses?!

 In full transparency, I want to clarify the referral part that benefits both of us—and people in need.
 If you share my name, Ellen Johnson, you’ll receive a $25 Visa gift card after you complete your transaction.
 That means, along with the ELLENJOHNSON $100 discount, you’re gaining an extra $25 as a reward for buying CraftOptics glasses.

-As an affiliate of the company, I’ll get a $25 Visa gift card, too – and I’m donating the face value of all of those gift cards to two outreach projects at my church: the Lazarus Ministry and Salvation Army Sunday Lunches. 🙂
+As an affiliate of the company, I’ll get a $25 Visa gift card, too – and I’m donating the face value of all of those gift cards to two outreach projects at my church: the Lazarus Ministry. 🙂

 Alrighty, my friend – that’s all for now.